celtic34fr/zf-got-theme-metroui/README.md

     cd gotextension
     mklink /D metroui ..\..\vendor\celtic34fr\zf-got-theme-metroui\public

-Now, all is is ordre to work.
+Now, all is in order to work.
 You can begin to develop your own extension by adding a new module to your project, your application.